srolel/react-mobx-boilerplate/README.md

 1. `webpack/webpack.config.js` - Webpack configuration for browser bundle
 1. `webpack/webpack.config.node.js` - Webpack configuration for node (server-side rendering) bundle

 Typically, when adding a new page you'd add a route for it in `routes.tsx` containing the component to render.
-Note that the component isn't imported directly but with System.import for code splitting.
+Note that the component isn't imported directly but with import() for code splitting.
 Then you can add the component to the components folder and the relevant state to the store.

 This project is a boilerplate and does not impose strong architectural decisions on users.